nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. Ensure your current CAP and MCs counted is up to date.
 You may update it under [3.2.1](#321-add-cap-and-number-of-mcs-counted-towards-cap).
 2. Choose the choice of your simulation.
-   * If your choice is v1.0, v1.0 CAP Simulator will calculate from the grades present in existing modules and returns back to CAP Simulator/Calculator menu once simulation is completed.
+   * If your choice is v1.0, v1.0 CAP Simulator will calculate from the grades present in existing modules and returns to CAP Simulator/Calculator menu once simulation is completed.
    * If your choice is v2.0, v2.0 CAP Simulator will prompt you for a grade, follow by a prompt for MCs.